IuliiaKonovalova/school_app/README.md

 The simplistic design of the navbar is based on the decision to make the use of the webapp easy for the user.

-When the user clicks on the get started button, the menu opens and the user can choose to register or login.
+When the user clicks on the get started button, the menu opens, and the user can choose to register or log in.

 - ![Get Started menu](documentation/features/navbar/navbar_logout.png)

-When the user is logged in, the navbar looks as following.
+When the user is logged in, the navbar looks as follows.

 - ![Navbar User logged in](documentation/features/navbar/navbar_logged_in.png)